pawans-ht/vae-comparison/README.md

 - Reconstructed frame (after VAE encoding/decoding)
 - Difference visualization (highlighting areas that exceed the tolerance threshold)

-Output images are saved as PNG files in the specified output directory, named sequentially as `frame_XXXX.png`.
+Output images are saved as PNG files in an `analysis_results` subdirectory within the specified output directory, named sequentially as `frame_XXXX.png`.
+When using the `-c` flag, these frames are also compiled into a video file using ffmpeg.